C. L. David

 Christian Ludvig David (30 July 1878 – 18 April 1960) was a Danish lawyer and businessman.
 Key in defining the global scale of the world's largest facilities management company ISS A/S. His private art collection, The David Collection, based in two early-19th-century buildings in Kronprinsessegade in Copenhagen, was already opened to the public during his own life time.
-He is also rememberred for presenting his lakeside summer residence Marienborg to the state as a summer retreat for the prime ministers of Denmark.
+He is also remembered for presenting his lakeside summer residence Marienborg to the state as a summer retreat for the prime ministers of Denmark.

 Early life and education

 The only son of Magdalene Juliane née Hagen (1840–1901) and Johannes Hage Christian David, a railway engineer (1837–1890), David and his two younger sisters were born into a well-to-do family in Copenhagen.
 Their great-grandfather was Joseph Nathan David (1758–1830), a Jewish wholesaler whose fortune had enabled his son Christian Georg Nathan David (1793–1874) to study to be an economist.
 Christian David converted to Christianity and became a member of the constitutional assembly, serving as Danish Minister of Finance between 1864 and 1865.

 This stable financial background enabled David and his sisters to survive the early deaths of their parents.
 Schooled at the Metropolitanskolen (English: Metropolitan School), he received a degree in law from the University of Copenhagen in 1903.